Joannsaj/TaxApp/README.md

 ## Support and contact details

-{For support and any queries relating to this project please reach us through;
+For support and any queries relating to this project please reach us through;

 1. Email: bernardmairura@gmail.com/ joansaj@gmail.com/     akamaatei@gmail.com/ bkiplimo@princeton.edu/